raoul2000/yii2-workflow/guide/about-workflows.md

 );
 ```

-The *sendMail()* method will be invoked each time a post model enter into the status 'correction', and no matters where it comes from.
+The *sendMail()* method will be invoked each time a post model enter into the status *correction*, and **no matters where it comes from**.

 Ok, next requirement ! .. yes, we have some business rules to implement in our super great multi-user publishing system !
 (I hope you didn't
 forgot it).
 One of our rule was :

 > the chief editor is responsible for publishing/unpublishing posts

-In our workflow, the only way for a post to reach the 'published' status is coming from status 'ready'.
+In our workflow, the only way for a post to reach the *published* status is coming from status *ready*.
 The rule above can be turned into
 something more "workflow oriented" like "*a post can be sent to status 'published' only by a chief editor*".
 Using the appropriate workflow event and
 [Yii2 RBAC](http://www.yiiframework.com/doc-2.0/guide-security-authorization.html) feature we can easely implement this rule in the Post model.